Hogwarts Legacy: Release

 Before any formal announcement was made, gameplay footage was leaked in 2018.
 Hogwarts Legacy was announced at a PlayStation 5 event in September 2020, with a planned release for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in 2021.
 It was delayed twice: first to 2022, and later to 10 February 2023.
-The PS4 and Xbox One versions were further delayed, from its February 2023 launch to 5 May 2023.
-With the launch of the PlayStation 4 and Xbox One versions of Hogwarts Legacy, the developers added an arachnophobia mode that replaces the regular spider design.
-The new design features a more cartoonish look, removes the spiders' legs, and pays homage to the Harry Potter books with the addition of roller skates on their feet.
-A Nintendo Switch port by Shiver Entertainment was released on 14 November 2023.
-It was originally scheduled for 25 July 2023.
-To accompany the release of PlayStation 5 Pro, Hogwarts Legacy was included in a series of enhanced games.
-An enhanced version was released as a launch game for the Nintendo Switch 2 on 5 June 2025.
+The PS4 and Xbox One versions were further delayed from February 2023 to 5 May 2023.
 The game was released in three versions: Standard, Deluxe, and Collector's Edition.
-The Deluxe Edition includes extra content like a special mount, clothing set, and exclusive battle arena.
+The Deluxe Edition includes extra content like a mount, clothing set, and exclusive battle arena.
 The Collector's Edition includes the former's content along with a steel case, box, and a collectible "floating wand".
-Players owning the Standard Edition can upgrade to Deluxe by purchasing the extra content separately.
+Owners of the Standard Edition can upgrade to Deluxe by purchasing the extra content separately.
 Early access began on 7 February 2023 for those who pre-ordered the physical Collector's Edition or Digital Deluxe Edition.
-A limited edition DualSense controller, the "Revelio Controller", was also released in the U.S. and UK to coincide with the launch.
+A limited edition DualSense controller, the "Revelio Controller", was released in the United States and United Kingdom to coincide with the launch.
+With the launch of the PlayStation 4 and Xbox One versions of Hogwarts Legacy, an arachnophobia mode was added.
+It replaces regular spiders with a cartoonish design that removes their legs and adds roller skates, referencing the Harry Potter books.
+Den of Geek considered the update a positive addition but would have preferred an option to remove spiders as enemies entirely.
+A Nintendo Switch port by Shiver Entertainment was released on 14 November 2023.
+It was originally scheduled for 25 July 2023.
+To accompany the release of PlayStation 5 Pro, Hogwarts Legacy received graphics enhancements to support the console's increased power.
+The Nintendo Switch 2 version was released alongside the console on 5 June 2025, featuring enhanced graphics and reduced loading times.